-Unlike a recipe from Wondrich’s book on punch, the Port Royal would be more likely found at a college party, or maybe a club, than it would be on the bar top of a cocktail lounge.
-Spiced rum, pineapple and mango juice, sprite and grenadine are not commonplace ingredients in modern craft cocktails.
+Unlike a recipe from Wondrich’s book on punch, the Port Royal would be more likely found at a college party or a club than it would be on the bar of a cocktail lounge.
+Spiced rum, pineapple and mango juice, Sprite and grenadine are uncommon in modern craft cocktails.
 However, if you’re hosting a party for friends who want something a little sweeter, something that hides its alcoholic content amongst fruit juices and sodas, and something that you’re more in danger of contracting a sugar high over than getting too drunk from, then it’s sure to be a party pleaser.

-One of the key aspects to punch is its presentation.
-The most obvious bit of presentation is the punch bowl itself.
-These days, it’s surprisingly easy to find ornate, stunning examples both online and at vintage shops.
-While you can always use a regular old mixing bowl, besides its relatively underwhelming appearance compared to something ornate, it’s difficult to find one that fits the volume of the Port Royal Punch.
+One of the key aspects to punch is its presentation, and the most obvious bit is the punch bowl itself.
+These days, it’s easy to find ornate examples both online and at vintage shops.
+While you can use a regular mixing bowl, besides its underwhelming appearance compared to something ornate, it’s difficult to find one that fits the volume of the Port Royal Punch.
 The other alternative is a large pitcher, and again, it’s an opportunity to get ornate.

 The other key ingredient for both presentation and flavor is ice.
-Sure, there’s always bagged ice from convenience stores, but in order to take it to the next level visually, and to keep the punch from getting immediately diluted after serving, try freezing a massive ice cube using a large storage container or even a mixing bowl.
+There’s always bagged ice from convenience stores, but in order to take it to the next level visually, and to keep the punch from getting diluted soon after serving, try freezing a massive ice cube using a large storage container or a mixing bowl.
 That will ensure much slower melting, and give the punch bowl a nicer look.

 - 1 750-milliliter bottle Captain Morgan spiced rum